Lockheed Electra wing failure investigation: Background

-The Lockheed L-188 Electra was a four-engine turbine-propeller, short-to-medium-range pressurized aircraft that could seat 85 to 90 passengers.
+The Lockheed L-188 Electra was a four-engine turbine-propeller, short-to-medium-range pressurized aircraft that could seat up to 90 passengers.
 Developed in the mid-1950s, the first commercial flight in an Electra occurred in January 1959.
 With its turbine engines, the Electra flew 100 mph faster than any piston-engined aircraft of its time, and shortened flight times by an average of twenty percent.
 American Airlines, which started flying the Electra between New York and Chicago in January, reported that eighty percent of the seats on its Electra flights were sold, twenty percent higher than the sales rate of their flights on piston aircraft.

 In the early days of Electra flights, operators reported excessive vibration in the aircraft during flight, especially in the seats in line with the four propellers.
 Lockheed Corporation resolved the issue by reinforcing the wings of all Electras and adjusting the mounting angle of the engines upward about three degrees.
 A fatal crash of American Airlines Flight 320 in New York city after only two weeks of flying the aircraft type was blamed on its pilots misreading the new-style altimeters.
 Airlines replaced the altimeters with the older, more familiar type and the accident did not have a significant effect on the Electra's popularity with the flying public.
 Over the next eight months, airliners flew the Electra for nearly 80,000 hours of mostly trouble-free operation.

 On September 29, 1959, the Electra operating Braniff Airways Flight 542 exploded in the air over Buffalo, Texas and crashed, killing the 34 occupants of the aircraft.
 The left wing was found to have broken off about a foot or two from where it attached to the fuselage and fell to the ground about a mile (2 km) from the rest of the wreckage.
 After more than six months of investigation, officials from the Civil Aeronautics Board (CAB) knew that the wing had broken off in flight, but they were unable to pinpoint what had caused the break.
 Running out of ideas, the officials were preparing to close the investigation without identifying a probable cause.

 On March 17, 1960, Northwest Airlines Flight 710, en route from Chicago to Miami, crashed near Tell City, Indiana, killing all 63 people on board.
-The aircraft was seven-month-old Lockheed Electra, and witnesses to that accident described seeing the aircraft explode in flight, then crash to the ground.
+The aircraft was a seven-month-old Lockheed Electra, and witnesses to that accident described seeing the aircraft explode in flight, then crash to the ground.
 An initial examination of the wreckage revealed that the entire right wing and portions of the left wing had broken off the aircraft while it was in flight.